Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We got an 8.1:1 bait-casting reel with a 10 lb mono-filament line and paired it up with the baitcasting Dobyns rod.
+BUYING ADVICE: We got an 8.1:1 bait-casting reel with a 10 lb mono-filament line and paired it up with the baitcasting Dobyns rod.
 The rod and reel combo felt ok, and we added 1/4 oz lures.
 The cast was adequate, and we liked the medium fast action.
 The rod proved to be strong and bent quite easily.
 So, we recommend it to anglers looking for a light fly-fishing rod that can deliver fish to the boat!

 FEATURES: This baitcasting road ultimately contrasts with others in the retail business because it is explicitly built to pair up with Senkos, Jigs, Flukes, Texas-rigs, and Spinnerbaits.